yasmine586/Final-project-Face-recognition-system-using-VGGFace/README.md

 Compares the uploaded image to the LFW dataset using cosine similarity

-Displays the person from the dataset who most closely resembles the uploaded image
+Displays the name of the person from the dataset who most closely resembles the uploaded image

 Efficient nearest neighbor search with FAISS for large-scale facial comparisons